M1 Abrams: Iraqi Army service

-Between 2010 and 2012 the U.S. supplied 140 refurbished M1A1 Abrams tanks to Iraq.
+Between 2010 and 2012, the U.S. supplied 140 refurbished M1A1 Abrams tanks to Iraq.
 In mid-2014, they saw action when the Islamic State of Iraq and the Levant (ISIL or Islamic State) launched the June 2014 Northern Iraq offensive.
-During three months, about one-third of the Iraqi Army's M1 tanks had been damaged or destroyed by ISIL and some were captured by opposing forces.
+During three months, about one-third of the Iraqi Army's M1 tanks were damaged or destroyed by ISIL and some were captured by opposing forces.
 By December 2014, the Iraqi Army only had about 40 operational Abrams left.
 That month, the U.S. Department of State approved the sale of another 175 Abrams to Iraq.

 Iranian-backed Iraqi Shiite Kata'ib Hezbollah (Hezbollah Brigades) were reported to operate M1 Abrams, and released publicity showing the tanks being transported by trucks to take part in the Battle of Mosul.
 It is not known whether the tanks were captured from ISIL, seized from Iraq's military, or handed over.

-One Iraqi-operated Abrams has been nicknamed "The Beast" after it became the lone working tank when taking back the town of Hit in April 2016, destroying enemy fighting positions and IED emplacements.
+One Iraqi-operated Abrams was nicknamed "The Beast" after it became the lone working tank when taking back the town of Hit in April 2016, destroying enemy fighting positions and IED emplacements.

-In October 2017, Abrams were used by the Iraqi security forces and the Popular Mobilization Forces (also called Al-Hashd al-Shaabi) in assaults against the Kurdistan Regional Government Peshmerga in the town of Altun Kupri (also called Prde).
+In October 2017, Abrams were used by the Iraqi Army and the Popular Mobilization Forces (also called Al-Hashd al-Shaabi) in assaults against the Kurdistan Regional Government Peshmerga in the town of Altun Kupri (also called Prde).
 It was claimed by Kurdish commanders that at least one Abrams was destroyed by the Peshmerga.